 Frequency of ransomware attacks on global businesses by the end of 2019

 The AZSecure Cybersecurity Scholarship Program responds to the critical and growing demand for highly trained security professionals, both in the public and private sectors.
 As we enter the Fourth Industrial Revolution, the importance of cybersecurity cannot be understated.
 As more devices are connected and more data is shared, ensuring that the data and devices are secure becomes a vitally important task.
 As the potential for misuse and fraud grows, the negative impacts to society will be severe.

 Applicants of our two year graduate scholarship program choose from two employment tracks: Government - Scholarship for Service (SFS), and Industry - Scholarship for Industry (SFI).
 Both tracks follow the same two year curriculum, however, SFS recipients are required to repay their scholarships to the U.S. government by obtaining public sector employment post-graduation for the length of their scholarship (2-3 years).
 There is no service requirement for the SFI track.

 Applicant qualifications: Bachelor’s degree, IT background/interest in cybersecurity, and U.S. citizenship.
 You must first apply to the MIS MS program and supply the supplemental materials for the AZSecure program as part of your application.
 A select few students from the UA’s Computer Science and Electrical and Computer Engineering MS programs may also be considered for admittance.

 Government Service Track

-With funding from the National Science Foundation Scholarship-for-Service (SFS) CyberCorps Program, this program track offers full scholarships to U.S. citizens and permanent residents in exchange for public service following graduation.
+With funding from the National Science Foundation Scholarship-for-Service (SFS) CyberCorps Program, this program track offers full scholarships to U.S. citizens in exchange for public service following graduation.